Frequently Asked Questions

 - Why give to an NWP selected nonprofit rather than select my own favorite?

-- Do I have to do anything besides pay membership dues?
+- Do I have to do anything besides pay membership contributions?

 NWP is an all-volunteer organization that is structured to make it as easy as possible for members.
 You can participate as much or as little as your time permits.
 Each member is eligible to vote annually for one of the two finalist applicants selected by the Grant Screening Committee.
 In addition, all members are welcome to participate by serving on an operating committee or volunteering through the Volunteer Bulletin Board.